shikhirsingh/ExtJS-Theming-Helper-App/Readme.md

 **Wait, I just want to see how this app looks without compiling**

+Good News.
+You have three options!
+* Run it directly from github [here](https://rawgit.com/shikhirsingh/ExtJS-Theming-Helper-App/master/build/index.html)
 * A sample binary is provided in the /build directory.
-Download and double click the index.html file located here
+Download and double click the index.html
 * A screenshot are also included in the /screenshots folder